Social Responsibility Symposium

 Allan is a best-selling author of four books and currently resides in Saskatoon, Saskatchewan.
 Here, he shares his life with his beautiful wife, four boys, four dogs, and a tank of fish.

-SEMINAR: Using Curiosity and Connection to Sustainably Resolve Conflict
+WORKSHOP: Using Curiosity and Connection to Sustainably Resolve Conflict

 Participants will explore how slowing down and turning inwards is the key to successful conflict resolution, learn to recognize one’s own patterned reactions and socialized responses to conflict, and develop skills that will enable one to engage in uncomfortable conversations.
 By prioritizing trust and transparency in our interactions, we learn to resolve conflict in a way that leaves everyone feeling heard